 We often get questions around pricing.
 What is the average price for a CRM tool?
 What is a reasonable budget to allocate?
 Can we get away with using free or starter versions?

-Each company will have a different budget that they can play with – and fortunately, CRM tools do come at different price points.
+Each company will have a different budget – and fortunately, CRM tools have different price points.
 So, there will certainly be one that’s right for your business.

-Lastly, support.
-You won’t know when you need it, but when you do, you’ll want to have a good experience.
-Because there is nothing more stressful than trying to figure out new technology and finding support to make things simpler for you.
+You won’t know when you need support, but when you do, you’ll want to have a good experience.
+It is seriously stressful trying to figure out new technology and finding support to make things simpler for you.

-Of course, if you’re working with a CRM implementation expert like Hunt & Hawk, then you will also get support directly from our team.
+Of course, if you’re working with a CRM implementation expert like Hunt & Hawk, you’ll get support directly from our team.

 Want to know more?